ssmrcek20/RAMPU-bluetooth/README.md

 # bluetooth

-Project that is made for testing Bluetooth in Flutter
+Test project for making basic Bluetooth app in Flutter